amfairley/adamiani/README.md

 ![Navbar contrast error](docs/images/wave_contrast_error.png)

-However this is due to a quirck of using hover.css where the starting background colour is hidden behind the transition, so it is checking the contrast between the unhovered font colour and the hovered background colour.
+However this is due to a quirk of using hover.css where the starting background colour is hidden behind the transition, so it is checking the contrast between the unhovered font colour and the hovered background colour.
 Here are the contrast values taken from google chrome devtools to show the actual contrast values.
 Pre-hover the font colour and background colour are identical to the page logo, so that is used here:

 Normal: Contrast of 6.25